isaacnmm/pestpolicy-hugo2XX/content/posts/can-wasps-sting-more-than-once/index.md

 Best Fogger for Spiders
 While severe reactions will require you to seek the help of a doctor, most of the time stings can be treated at home.
 Home remedies and treatments can be very effective on was stings.
 Some products that can immediately manage your discomfort include:
 - Creams and sprays containing anesthetics reduce the risk of infection.
-- Aspirin�or acetaminophen can effectively help deal with pain.
+- Aspirinor acetaminophen can effectively help deal with pain.
 - The Antihistamine in oral or cream form helps in subsiding the swelling, redness, and itching.
 - A cotton ball soaked in apple cider vinegar can curb the pain.
 During your efforts to treat the sting, be careful with what you do.
 A minor carelessness can make the effects of the wasp sting very severe.